j-buss/jb_blog/content/posts/machine-learning/mlflow-introduction/index.md

 ```shell script
 bash Miniconda3-latest-Linux-x86_64.sh
 ```
-Along the way you can feel free to accept the defaults.
+Along the way you can feel free to accept the default options.

+##### (Optional) Note about conda init
 The last option to initialize the system with `conda init` will modify your .bashrc scripts to include the miniconda directory in your path.
-On a new server that is not your primary workstation I would answer yes.

-However, as a point of personal preference if I am running these commands on my local/main workstation I tend to prefer to activate the conda shell manually so that I am clear when conda has been activated with the following command: `conda activate`.
+Additionally it will have conda activated by default.
+I like this on a new server used only for this purpose.
+However, if performing these steps on my local/main workstation, I prefer to activate the conda shell manually with the command: `conda activate`.
 As such I would answer *no* to the previous `conda init` command.
 Additionally I would tell conda not to auto-activate with the following:

 ```shell script
 conda config --set auto_activate_base false